So what is this website?

 So who is Ben Parr? – The Professional Version

 Parr is a graduate of Northwestern University, majoring in Science in Human Culture and Political Science, and minoring in Business Institutions.
+He is based in San Francisco, in the heart of Silicon Valley.

 I love to hear from everybody about my writing, how much I suck, and everything in between.
 It’s how I get a lot of ideas for articles.
 I also love hearing about new services or new ways to use them, so let’s chat.
 Warning though: I get a lot of email, tweets, and messages though, so it takes time.